Universal basic income in a financial equilibrium: Universal Basic Income Effects

-Hence, optimal labor proportions $L_i$ are increasing as a function of the influence parameter $\delta$.
-In socialistic economies, labor force participation is greater (less) than that of a communistic economy depending on whether $\delta$ is positive (negative).
+In a social market economy, labor market participation depends on social sentiment, measured by the influence parameter $\delta$.
+In social market economies, labor force participation is greater (less) than that of pure capitalism when $\delta>1$ ($\delta<1$).